-Porthcurno - the digital beach
+Porthcurno - the gateway to the internet

 Should the Porthcurno public toilet be free?